ALL ABOUT TEA TREE OIL

 Each Tea Tree leaf contains tiny sacs that secrete the oil, and Tea Tree Essential Oil is extracted through the steam distillation of the biomass consisting of Tea Tree leaves and twigs.
 In the distillation facility, the biomass is saturated and cooked with steam inside sealed chambers.
 The remaining biomass from which the oil is extracted is sometimes recycled back to the harvesting field.
 Due to its purity in terms of being free of contaminants and weed seeds, it is also sold as mulch.
 This practice allows the maintenance of the environmental balance, which preserves future plant resources.

-USES FOR TEA TREE OIL
+TEA TREE OIL USES

 The uses for Tea Tree Essential Oil are abundant, ranging from medicinal and odorous to cosmetic.
 Its many forms include oils, gels, lotions, soaps, shampoos, and sprays, to name a few suggestions for homemade products.